viktory683/anyrun/README.md

 - [x] Select first match by default as it is has default activate
 - [ ] Add something like daemon mode to make launch faster.
 Instead of loading all libs and stuff every time we need just open/hide window using daemon
 - [ ] `ci: Security audit` fails up because of `generational-arena` crate as it's unmaintaned.
 Need to move to something more alive

+### TODO-comments

+- click on close outside window seems to be impossible with wayland if not to fake by creating transparent fullscreen window.
+Hope it will be some kind reworked in future releases of Wayland+GTK.
+I hope I'm wrong about this and just couldn't find the correct information. (help is welcome)